 What Causes Shin Splints?

-- Running on slanted surfaces/uneven terrain.
+- Running downhill or on slanted surfaces/uneven terrain.

 - Participating in sports which include sudden stops & bursts of speed

-Treating Shin Splints yourself
+How to treat Shin Splints yourself

 - Rest is the most effective treatment for shin splints.